alexpaul/alexpaul/README.md

 Software Engineer at the New York Times.
 Community iOS Advisor at [Pursuit](https://www.pursuit.org).
-Continuously on the hunt to better my craft and growth.
+Continuously on the hunt to better my craft as a Software Engineer.

-Father or a 🐉  + 🐒.
+Father or a 🐉  and a 🐒.
 2 x IRONMAN Finisher 🏊🏾‍♂️ 🚴🏾‍♂️ 🏃🏾‍♂️
 Multiple Marathon Finisher.